dylanteehankee/group-game-project/ProjectDocument.md

 ## Lighting and Camera - Honghui
 We used the URP (Universal Render Pipeline) package from unity to enable the 2D lightings.
 Most of the lighting is pre-defined in the prefabs when we make them, we also make some objects such as UI have `un-lit` (not affect by light, always shows up) material to emphasize them.
 Some of the lights were controled by script for cut-scene effects.
+Intentionally keep combat rooms dim and a torch light around player to create a isolated and "surrounded by danger" game feel.
+The global light is disabled in hard mode to further enhance this feeling.

 The camera mode is tight to players' action.
  - LockOnPlayer: Normal mode in which the camera follows the player, we decided to have this type of camera to enhance the first-person feeling when the player explores the map.